genapire/api/index.md

 I won’t show the response because it’s long and changes over time.
 I’m constantly working on it—for myself and for you :)

+## FAQ

+**Q: Why isn't artist "x" or album "y" for artist "z" available in genAPIre?**

+**A:** This may change over time; you can help me add it if you want.

+**Q: Why REST API?
+I need access using technology "x".**

+**A:** REST API works great for managing this kind of information, i.e., resources.
+We have artists, artists have albums, described by genres.
+For me, the biggest advantage was that I can provide different representations (JSON, XML) and host them on github.com, since it's a collection of directories and files that can be easily hosted statically.
+If your need can be met while maintaining these assumptions, then it's a yes.

 ## Free, forever

 Feel free to use however you like but please do not sell it.
 It is FREE for everyone!
 FOREVER.
 You can buy me a coffee if you like to thank me.